GerritCodeReview/plugins_messageoftheday/src/main/resources/Documentation/rest-api-config.md

 * `id`: ID of the message.
 * `starts_at`: Date, when the message will be first displayed
 * `expires_at`: Date, after which the message will not be displayed anymore
-* `redisplay`: Date, after which will the message be displayed again after dismissal
+* `redisplay`: Timestamp, after which will the message be displayed again after dismissal
 * `html`: String, containing the HTML-formatted message